Best Diving in the South Pacific Ocean

 A little further to the east is the island of Taveuni, home to the world class dive sites of Rainbow Reef and Great White Wall.
 One of the reasons for the fantastic diving here are the currents that stream through the Somo Straits bringing nutrients from deeper waters.
 Though there are a couple dozen sites on the Rainbow Reef, timing is everything, so be sure to dive with a local like Taveuni Dive Resort, who know at which point of the tide any particular site can be dived.

 Fiji is also known as the shark feeding capital of the world, and Beqa Lagoon in Fiji’s south is a shark feeding capital.
 There are arguments for and against feeding apex predators, but in Fiji it is done with reverence.
-One of the newest sites which is even attracting tiger sharks is accessible via Beqa Lagoon Resort.
+There are now four shark dives in Beqa Lagoon, the Bistro, managed by Aquatrek, the Arena, by Beqa Adventure Divers, the Cathedral, accessible via Beqa Lagoon Resort and The Colosseum, managed by Coral Coast Divers.
 A very comfortable resort which also offers reef and wreck diving in Beqa Lagoon – with enough different dive sites to keep any diver happy for a week or more.

 These wrecks are all in addition to the natural reefs, walls, gullies and coral meadows that have formed around the numerous islands.